hazelcast/hazelcast-client-protocol/README.md

 ## Code Generator

-The new protocol generator, generates the related language codecs into the configured folder.
+The new protocol generator generates the related language codecs into the configured folder.
 It does not depend on Hazelcast repo.

 ### Setup